Chukobyte/black-history/docs/timeline/translantic_slave_trade.md

 | 1851 - 1875 | 476     |
 | All         | 305,326 |

+Many African kingdoms in west and central Africa, such as Mali, Gambia, Guinea-Bissau, Senegal, Congo, were suppliers of slaves.
 Historian David Richardson has suggested that roughly 70–80% of enslaved Africans were taken as a result of raids, warfare, or other similar violent conflicts and sold as prisoners of war.
 Some researchers estimate about 10-20% enslaved Africans were kidnapped.
+Trading posts and forts were setup along the West African coast by countries such as Britian, Spain, France, and the Netherlands.

 ### Anthony Johnson - First Black Slave Owner
 The first recorded black slave owner was Anthony Johnson.
 He arrived in Virginia around the 1620s as an indentured servant, which is a person who agrees to work for a number of years in exchange for a paid voyage to America.